civican/legisinfo/44-1/bills/C-26/bill_text.md

     information that is a trade secret;

-    financial, commercial, scientific or technical information that is confidential and that is treated consistently in a confidential manner by the person who provided it; or
+    financial, commercial, scientific or technical information that is confidential and that is treated consistently in a confidential manner by the person who provided it;

     information the disclosure of which could reasonably be expected to